afni/afni/doc/afni_sphinx/background_install/install_instructs/steps_mac.rst

 #. clicking on a link to download a package.

-Some steps depend on the Mac OS version.
+Some steps depend on the OS version.

 We assume the user has admin privileges (can run ``sudo ...``), and some steps require an internet connection.